Could Giancarlo Stanton land in Boston? Red Sox, flush with cash, will shop for sluggers

 Can you hear the spare change jangling in Dombrowski's suit pocket?

-Unshackled by luxury-tax constraints, Dombrowski could approach the offseason by doing what he loves: shopping for superstars.
+Unshackled from luxury-tax constraints, Dombrowski could approach the offseason by doing what he loves: shopping for superstars.
 And don't think for a second that agent Scott Boras, who represents sluggers J.D.
 Martinez and Eric Hosmer, hasn't noticed that one of baseball's financial titans has its wallet open in search of the heavy hitter it has lacked since David Ortiz retired 13 months ago.

 The Red Sox have other expenditures, too.
 They've already committed roughly $110 million to six players (David Price, Hanley Ramirez, Rick Porcello, Dustin Pedroia, Craig Kimbrel and Chris Sale); although they released third baseman Pablo Sandoval in July, he will cost them $19 million against the CBT in 2018; and then there's the $50 million or so earmarked for 13 arbitration-eligible players, including Xander Bogaerts and Mookie Betts, whom the team could approach about long-term contract extensions.